-Combining Pao Pereira with chemotherapy drugs (Carboplatin) also seems to have synergy of action on ovarian cancer cells.
+Combining Pao Pereira with chemotherapy drugs such as Carboplatin -trade name Paraplatin®- also may have synergy of action on ovarian cancer cells.

 Pao pereira alone suppressed tumor growth by 79% and decreased volume of ascites by 55%.
 When combined with carboplatin (Paraplatin®), tumor inhibition reached 97% and ascites (abdominal dropsy) was completely eradicated.